mmtn/deposition-molecular-dynamics/docs/drivers/drivers.rst

 If you are interested in writing your own driver for a different piece of software see :doc:`here <new_drivers>`.

+The following settings are required for all drivers:

+- `name` (str): name of the molecular dynamics software
+- `path_to_binary` (path): path to the binary of the molecular dynamics software
+- `path_to_input_template` (path): path to the input template
+- `velocity_scaling_from_metres_per_second` (int/float): scaling value to convert from the internal units of the software to SI units, e.g. scale by 0.00001 to convert from Angstroms per femtosecond to metres per second

 Additional documentation
 ------------------------